deepdrive/deepdrive/docs/tutorial/leaderboard/leaderboard.md

 ## Step 9: Verify your pull request is merged

 Once your evaluation is complete, it will be automatically merged as displayed in the image below.
-You may need to refresh the page if you don't see this after 10 minutes.
+You may need to refresh the page.

 ![click ](https://i.imgur.com/6nffqfl.jpg)